Protoncracker/ErgoMonitor/docs/README.md

 ### Target Users

-ErgoMonitor is engineered to meet the nuanced demands of specialized IT roles, enhancing their capacity to manage, secure, and optimize computing environments:
+ErgoMonitor is engineered to meet the vast userbase of computer users and nuanced demands of specialized IT roles, enhancing their capacity to manage, secure, and optimize computing environments:

 - **Everyday Users**: For individuals who may not have technical backgrounds but are keen on maintaining their computer's health, ErgoMonitor offers simple, actionable insights.
 It demystifies the complexities of system performance and security, presenting data in an easily digestible format.
 This enables everyday users to make informed decisions about their digital hygiene, enhancing their overall computing experience without the need for deep technical knowledge.